Hurricanes vs. Lightning Prediction & Picks - November 11

 Hurricanes Splits and Trends

-- The Hurricanes have a record of 8-6 this season and are 4-0-4 in overtime matchups.
+- The Hurricanes (8-6 overall) have a 4-0-4 record in games that have required overtime.

-- In the five games Carolina has played that were decided by one goal, it racked up eight points.
+- In the five games Carolina has played that were decided by one goal, it has a 4-1-0 record (good for eight points).

-- This season the Hurricanes scored just one goal in one game and they lost that matchup.
+- In the one game this season the Hurricanes recorded only one goal, they lost.

-- Carolina failed to win the only game this season when it scored a pair of goals.
+- Carolina has lost the only game this season when it scored two goals.

-- The Hurricanes have scored three or more goals in 11 games, earning 16 points from those contests.
+- The Hurricanes have scored at least three goals 11 times, and are 8-3-0 in those games (to register 16 points).

-- This season, Carolina has capitalized on a lone power-play goal in eight games and picked up 10 points with a record of 5-3-0.
+- In the eight games when Carolina has scored a lone power-play goal, it registered 10 points after finishing 5-3-0.

-- When it outshoots its opponent this season, Carolina has posted a record of 7-3-0 (14 points).
+- In the 10 games this season in which it has outshot its opponent, Carolina is 7-3-0 (14 points).

-- The Hurricanes have been outshot by opponents three times this season, and earned just two points in those games.
+- The Hurricanes have been outshot by opponents three times, and went 1-2-0 (two points).

 Team Stats Comparison